There are a few avenues to get in touch with us and others in the community for help.

 Yes!
-Please read our GDPR documentation for more information and instructions to get started.
+Please read our GDPR documentation for your version for more information and instructions to get started.

 Yes!
 For version 4.x.x we have a community-supported import framework that you can use to migrate your existing comments.

-Our team is small, so it’s difficult for us to provide support packages.
-However, you can always email us at email@example.com, and if we are able to help we will answer your questions.
-In some cases, we can provide premium support packages either with our team, or through partners.
+You can always email us at email@example.com, and if we are able to help we will answer your questions.
+In some cases, we are able to offer paid support packages.
 You can inquire about this via the support email address above.

-If you are hosting Talk on your own:
+If you are hosting Coral on your own:

 - Your data is stored in a MongoDB database that you provide

 - The Coral team doesn’t have any access to your data

-- Your data is stored in a dedicated MongoDB database that is provisioned for you
+- Your data is stored in a MongoDB cluster that is provisioned for your instance

-- Your data is completely isolated from other customers’ data
+- Your data is logically isolated from other customers’ data

 - The Coral Team and its third-party database hosting providers use strict access controls and auditing to protected your data from unauthorized access

-- The Toxic Comments plugin integrates with the Perspective API from Google to detect the likelihood of toxicity of comments in real-time
+- The Toxic Comments filter integrates with the Perspective API from Google to detect the likelihood of toxicity of comments in real-time

-- The Akismet plugin detects and blocks spam comments
+- The Akismet Spam filter detects and blocks spam comments

-- The CSS of the Talk comment stream can be customized by adding your own CSS via an external stylesheet.
+The CSS of the embedded comment stream can be customized by adding your own CSS via an external stylesheet.
 See the doc’s for your version:

 - The Coral software is freely available under the Apache 2.0 open source license

-- Associated costs are those for the infrastructure required to run Talk (i.e. cloud hosting fee or bare-metal server costs)
+- Associated costs are those for the infrastructure required to run Coral (i.e. cloud hosting fee or bare-metal server costs)

-- The Coral Project offers a SaaS/hosted version of Talk.
+- The Coral Project offers a SaaS/hosted version of Coral.
 Please get in touch with us to discuss pricing for your requirements.